thoughtspot/thoughtspot.github.io/_includes/content/ports-network.md

 |389 or 636|TCP|LDAP or LDAPS|outbound|All nodes and LDAP server (provided by customer)|All nodes|Allow outbound access for the IP address of the LDAP server in use.|
 |8086|HTTPS|HTTPS|outbound|All nodes|https://pinheads-1da40166.influxcloud.net|For transferring monitoring data to InfluxCloud.
 (Given address will resolve to point to AWS instances).|

+### Required port for outbound connectivity to partner services
 In releases 4.5.1 and later, port 8086 is not required for transferring data to InfluxCloud.
-The following port can be opened instead:
+Open the following port instead:

 |Port|Protocol|Service Name|Direction|Source|Destination|Description|
 |----|--------|------------|---------|------|----------------|-----------|